Rua do Arvoredo murders

-The Rua do Arvoredo Murders were a series of murders perpetrated between 1863 and 1864 in Porto Alegre, Brazil.
+The Rua do Arvoredo murders were a series of murders perpetrated between 1863 and 1864 in Porto Alegre, Brazil.
 The murderers (José Ramos, his Hungarian wife Catarina Palse and German butcher Carlos Claussner) lured in predominantly German immigrants and killed them, allegedly disposing of the remains by turning the body parts into sausages, which they subsequently sold at their butcher shop.
 Despite being a real case, it has been elevated to an urban legend to the local population.

 Perpetrators

 José Ramos

 José Ramos was the eldest son of Manoel Ramos and Maria da Conceição.
-His father was a cavalryman who served under Bento Gonçalves da Silva during the Ragamuffin War, whom deserted his battalion and took refuge in Santa Catarina.
+His father was a cavalryman who served under Bento Gonçalves da Silva during the Ragamuffin War, who deserted his battalion and took refuge in Santa Catarina.
 During a family argument, his father attacked his mother, resulting in Ramos seriously injuring his father with a knife, which eventually led to his death a few days later.

 Hence, the young Ramos went to Rio Grande do Sul and became a police inspector in Porto Alegre, where he either bought or rented a house on Rua do Arvoredo (now Rua Coronel Fernando Machado, 707), which belonged to a butcher named Carlos Claussner.
 Ramos would later be expelled from the police force when he was caught attempting to behead Domingos José da Costa, a famous bandit revered as a Robin Hood-like figure who had been captured in Vacaria in 1862, claiming that he had attempted to escape.
 After that, Ramos served as a police informant.

 Ramos was part of the high society of Porto Alegre, with a passion for lyrical music and poetry.
 While attending a play at the recently opened São Pedro Theatre, he met Catarina Palse, who later became his wife.